sapristi/timebox/Readme.md

 - At all time, you have exactly *(base + 2)* backup files.

 To give a practical example, you can have backups that span at least 256 days (and at most 512), while having only 10 backup files !

+# Roadmap

+ - Add a "days" / "weeks" / "months" / "years" rotation provider.
+ - Add alert mechanism on space usage.
+ - Add a way to retrieve backups locally.
+   - Need a "reverse" command for transformers.
+ - Host rclone configuration in config file.